HarrisonWelch/BoxOfTricks/isPowerOfTwo/README.md

 ```

 ## Explanation
-* Bitwise AND `&` serve to convert the integer into binary and compare each digit one-by-one.
+* Bitwise AND `&` serve to convert the integer into binary and compare each digit one-by-one from first to last.
   * If the 1 lines up with another 1, it will produce a 1.
-Otherwise return 0.
+Otherwise produce 0.
   * 1 & 1 = 1
   * 1 & 0 = 0
   * 0 & 1 = 0